PatrickRainer/OpenAI-API-dotnet/README.md

 # C#/.NET SDK for accessing the OpenAI GPT-3 API

 A simple C# .NET wrapper library to use with OpenAI's GPT-3 API.

-More context [on my blog](https://rogerpincombe.com/openai-dotnet-api).
+## Fork
+This is a Fork from **OkGoDoIt**.
+Thank you for the original work.
+But it seems that the repository is not maintained anymore and the creater seems not active anymore.
+Due a few changes in the OpenAI, some adjustments were needed.
+Feel free to contribute.

+## NuGet
+~~The Package is available as NuGetPackage PrDevstudio.OpenAI-API-dotnet.

 ## Examples